LavaMoat/LavaMoat/packages/node/examples/eval-server/README.md

 ### unsafe: running in vanilla node

-running the example normally can be dangerous. this runs the `bad-example-eval-server` package that will eval code passed to it, and return the result.
+running the example normally can be dangerous. this runs the `bad-idea-eval-server` package that will eval code passed to it, and return the result.
 Since this is run under normal node.js, anything is exposed to the eval-server.

 start the server